 Calcium oxalate MCs (Type 1 ) is also present in the breast and appears to be a reliable criterion in favor of the benign nature of a lesion.
-Calcium hydroxyapatite MCs (HA or Type II) is analogous to bone and induces mitogenesis and upregulation of gene expression, and occurs in benign and malignant lesions.
+Calcium hydroxyapatite MCs (HA or Type II) is analogous to bone, induces mitogenesis and upregulation of gene expression, and occurs in benign and malignant lesions.
 Mammography cannot distinguish Type I MCs from Type II MCs.

 In B-mode (grayscale) ultrasound, MCs send large echoes back to the transducer and are also seen as white dots.
 These dots, however, are easily obscured in the hyper-acoustic areas in breast tissue and can not be reliably detected.

-The image below is a benign MCs present in a human breast cyst identified initially by mammography.
 So far, the method has no false positives and has detected every known MCs either in a breast or placed in a phantom.